awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/_index.md

 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing.

 {{% notice note %}}
+NOTE: It is strongly advised not to use production account for the purpose of this lab, use a test or sandbox account to understand the functionalities and capabilities of the service and then replicate the relevant configurations to the production accounts.
+{{% /notice %}}

+{{% notice note %}}
-NOTE: Cost Anomaly Detection require at least 10 days of historical service usage data before anomalies can be detected for that service.
+Cost Anomaly Detection require at least 10 days of historical service usage data before anomalies can be detected for that service.
+Make sure to use an account that has active resources for the past 10 days.
 {{% /notice %}}

 * AWS Cost Anomaly Detection is a feature within Cost Explorer.
 To access AWS Cost Anomaly Detection, Cost Explorer must be enabled.
 For instructions on how to enable Cost Explorer using the console, see [Enabling Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-enable.html).